-Industrial land price points
+5.5 Industrial land price points

-In 2019, industrial building approvals in the Central City District are of the highest value across all of greater Sydney districts.
-The largest industrial buildings approvals was in the Blacktown LGA, which reflects the larger supply of available zoned land.
+In 2019, industrial building approvals in the Central City District were of the highest value across all of Greater Sydney districts.
+The largest industrial buildings approvals were in the Blacktown LGA, which reflects the larger supply of available zoned land.